 14. Our campus emergency responders carry epinephrine.

 We instruct our students who are prescribed epinephrine by their allergist to keep their epinephrine on them at all times while on campus during our initial meeting with the student, parents, dietitian, director of health services and dining services.
 Our campus emergency responders are trained to help a student administer the student’s own epinephrine to him/herself.
 Local city responders carry stock epinephrine and are trained to administer, as needed.
-All of the information listed above is for informational purposes and current as of 10/24/2018.
 The information is subject to change.
 For further questions, please reach out to Shavaun Cloran, Registered Dietitian at Scloran@wpi.edu.

 See what our emergency response policy allows for >